Shakr-un-Nissa Begum: Early life

-Marriage
+Marriage and Family

 Mirza Shah Rukh (d.
 1607-8) ruler of Badakhshan.
 Married Shakr-un-Nissa Begum, and became ruler of Malwa after fleeing to the Mughal Empire.

 In 1594, Akbar arranged her marriage with Shahrukh Mirza.
 He was the son of Ibrahim Mirza, the son of Suleiman Mirza of Badakshan and Haram Begum.
 His mother was Muhtarima Khanum, the daughter of Shah Muhammad Sultan Jagatai (grandson of Mahmud Khan) and Khadija Sultan Khanum (daughter of Ahmad Alaq).
 The marriage took place on 2 September 1594 in the quarters of Empress Hamida Banu Begum.

 Shahrukh Mirza was also married to Shakr-un-Nissa's cousin, Kabuli Begum, the daughter of her uncle Mirza Muhammad Hakim.

 Shakr-un-Nissa became a widow, after Shahrukh Mirza's death in 1607.
-He died leaving four sons, Hasan Mirza and Husayn Mirza, who were twins, Sultan Mirza, and Badi-uz-Zaman Mirza, and three daughters.
+According to Jahangirnama, he died leaving four sons, Hasan Mirza and Husayn Mirza, who were twins, Sultan Mirza, and Badi-uz-Zaman Mirza, and three daughters.
+However, Ma'asir ul Umara states that Shahrukh Mirza had eight sons: his oldest son, Mirza Muhammad Zaman was killed in battle in Badakhshan, his second son Mirza Salih Muhammad was imprisoned by Mirza Muhammad Hakim, and in addition to his sons by Shakr-un-Nisa Begum, he had two more sons, Mirza Mughal and Mirza Shuja Najabat Khan.

-After the death of Akbar in the year 1605, she exercised her influence over her brother Jahangir and aided her stepmothers Mariam-uz-Zamani and Salima Sultan Begum to secure a pardon for the Khusrau Mirza, the eldest son of Jahangir.